Frequently Asked Questions

 Order online at www.vasariplaster.com.

-If you need something quicker than our warehouse can get it to you (shipping to the East coast is typically one week), you can ordering on Amazon Prime at:
+If you need something quicker than our warehouse can get it to you (shipping to the East coast is typically one week), our dry mixes are available on Amazon Prime at:

 If you need a large quantity or custom color matching, please call us at 805-667-8454 or email us at firstname.lastname@example.org.